govindramesh/pneumonia-interpretability/README.md

 ### 1. Established dataset or data-collection pipeline specified

-Use this command if you adopt the smaller Kaggle pneumonia dataset:
+Use this command for the Kaggle pneumonia dataset:

 ```bash
 python3 prepare_data.py \